wittypluck/ha-unifi-network/README.md

 #### Device Trackers

 - **UniFi Client Tracker**: Reports `home` when client is currently connected, `not_home` otherwise.

-Attributes include IP address, MAC address, last seen timestamp, connected at timestamp (when available), and `source_type=router`.
+  Attributes include:
+  - `mac` — client MAC address
+  - `ip` — client IP address
+  - `last_seen` — timestamp of last observed connection
+  - `connected_at` — connection start timestamp (when available)
+  - `uplink_mac` — MAC address of the UniFi device the client is connected through (`null` when devices feature is disabled or uplink is unresolved)
+  - `uplink_device_name` — name of the UniFi device the client is connected through (`null` when devices feature is disabled or uplink is unresolved)
+  - `source_type=router`

   Automatically created for all discovered clients when client tracking is enabled.
+The `uplink_mac` and `uplink_device_name` attributes are populated when both client tracking and device monitoring are enabled simultaneously.

 #### Device Sensors